bjrnfrdnnd/Coursera_R_Programming_Assignment02/README.md

 ### Introduction

-This is the second protramming assignment of the coursera course r-programming.
+This is the second programming assignment of the coursera course r-programming.

+### Task
-The task is to write a matrix "object" that is able to cache the result of the calculation of its inverse.
+The task is to write functions that emulate a matrix "object" that is able to cache the result of the calculation of its inverse.

+### Solution
 In order to solve this task, we make use of the operator  `<<-` which can be used to assign a value to an object in an environment that is different from the current environment.

+#### Implementation
 The matrix "object" is represented by a list of 4 "methods" (which are, in reality, items in the list).
 The task is solved used by writing two functions with names given by the